 I was drawn to Deep Brain Reorienting through the recommendation of trusted colleagues.
 After experiencing it firsthand, I have found it both healing, and helpful in gaining a deeper, experiential understanding of why we feel, act and think like we do.
 It has been developed, researched and written about extensively by Dr Frank Corrigan.

-Why is Deep Brain Reorienting so relevant to trauma, attachment and developmental issues?
+Why Deep Brain Reorienting (DBR) helps with trauma, attachment and developmental issues

 As children, we need help understanding and regulating our emotions.
 When we face traumatic experiences like neglect, abuse, or other forms of mistreatment without the protection or loving contact of caring others, we can feel an intense core pain of aloneness.
 This profound isolation can drive overwhelming emotions such as fear, rage, grief, and shame.
 Without a safe outlet for these feelings, it becomes difficult to regulate distressing emotions, often leading to unhealthy coping strategies.